 But should you be drinking bubble tea if you’re a vegan?
 Let’s find out together!
 Is bubble tea vegetarian?
 Is bubble tea vegan?

 What Bubble Tea is Made of

-For the most part, bubble tea consists of the following ingredients: brewed tea, sugar or sweetener, tapioca pearls or fruit jelly and some sort of milk or creamer.
+For the most part, bubble tea consists of the following ingredients: brewed tea, sugar or sweetener, tapioca pearls or fruit jelly and some sort of milk or creamer like oat milk for you fancy drinkers.
 There may be some differences that are unique to a specific bubble tea shop or cafe but for the most part, these are the ingredients that make up your delicious bubble tea.

 Doesn’t seem all that complicated right?
 Let’s dive deeper and figure out if these ingredients are right for the vegetarians or vegans of all kinds.